-112.3 OATH OF OFFICE
+112.3 Oath Of Office

-An oath of office is required to be administered to each school board trustee, whether elected, re-elected or appointed.
-The trustee is required to take his/her oath within ten (10) days after the trustee has notice of his/her election or appointment, or within fifteen (15) days from the commencement of his/her term of office.
-Before any school district trustee elected or appointed enters upon the duties of his/her office, he/she must take the following oath:
+An oath of office is required to be administered to each School Board Trustee, whether elected, re-elected, or appointed.
+The Trustee is required to take his or her oath within ten days after the Trustee has notice of his or her election or appointment, or within 15 days from the commencement of his or her term of office.
+Before any Trustee, elected or appointed, enters upon the duties of his or her office, he or she must take the following oath:

-I do solemnly swear (or affirm, if re-elected) that I will support the Constitution of the United States, and the Constitution of the State of Idaho, and that I will faithfully discharge the duties of Trustee of Culdesac Joint School District # 342 according to the best of my ability.
+I do solemnly swear that I will support the Constitution of the United States, and the Constitution of the State of Idaho, and that I will faithfully discharge the duties of Trustee of Culdesac School District #342 according to the best of my ability.

-The oath is required to be administered by the clerk, or by a trustee.
-Additionally, the records of the district are required to show that such oath of office has been taken and by whom the oath was administered.
-Finally, this information is required to be filed with the official records of the district.
+The oath is required to be administered by the clerk or by a Trustee.
+Additionally, the records of the District are required to show that such oath of office has been taken and by whom the oath was administered.
+Finally, this information is required to be filed with the official records of the District.

-A school district trustee holds office from the time of the annual meeting in the year in which he/she is elected until the annual meeting in the year in which his/her term of office expires, unless: he/she dies; resigns as trustee; removes him/herself from the trustee zone of residence; refuses to serve as trustee; fails to attend four (4) consecutive regular meetings of the board without an acceptable excuse to the board of trustees or is recalled and discharged from office.
+A Trustee holds office from January 1 in the year in which he or she is elected until January 1 in the year in which his or her term of office expires, unless he or she:

+- 1. Dies;

+- 2. Resigns as Trustee;

+- 3. Removes him or herself from the trustee zone of residence;

+- 4. Refuses to serve as Trustee;

+- 5. Fails to attend four consecutive regular meetings of the Board without an acceptable excuse to the Board of Trustees; or

+- 6. Is recalled and discharged from office.

-If the school district trustee is appointed, he/she holds office from the time he/she takes the oath of office until the next annual meeting of school district trustees, unless: he/she dies; resigns as trustee; removes him/herself from their trustee zone of residence; refuses to serve as trustee; fails to attend four (4) consecutive regular meetings of the board without an acceptable excuse to the board of trustees or is recalled and discharged from office.
+If the Trustee is appointed, he or she holds office from the time he or she takes the oath of office until January 1 in the year in which the original term of office to which he or she was appointed expires, unless he or she:

+- 1. Dies;

+- 2. Resigns as Trustee;

+- 3. Removes him or herself from the trustee zone of residence;

+- 4. Is no longer a resident or school district elector of the District;

+- 5. Refuses to serve as Trustee:

+- Fails to attend four consecutive regular meetings of the Board without an acceptable excuse to the Board;

+- 7. Is recalled and discharged from office.

+Reviewed and Revised: November, 2018